yyleetcod/Machine-Learning/Lesson14 Dimensionality Reduction.md

 # Reconstruction from Compressed Representation

-The average squared projection error divided by the total variation that was at most 1%.
+The word that "99% of the variation is retained" means that "the average squared projection error divided by the total variation that was at most 1%".
 $x_{approx} = Ureduce * k\approx x$
 $k = Ureduce^T * x$